Are Your Students Prepared for the WEF’s “4th Industrial Revolution”?

 - Ask your child “why”?
 Why did she enjoy that movie?
 Why do you want that game?
 Why is this your favorite class?
 And when your child asks you “why?” provide a meaningful answer that offers insight into your thought process.
 The most analytical thinkers are often those who continue to ask questions when everyone else has stopped.

-- Identify your child’s innate strengths and interests and nurture them.
+- Identify your child’s innate interests and nurture them.
 Creativity comes from a place of passion.
 And we are often most interested in things that come most naturally.

 Keep Going, You’re Half Way There!

 - Know your child’s friends.
 When your child has a spat with a friend, discuss why the friend might have acted the way she did.
 People management skills and coordinating with others starts with an understanding of why people behave the way they do.

 - Show empathy.
 If you want your child to be understanding of others, start by showing her you understand how she feels.
 Your child will develop emotional intelligence and sensitivity to the needs of others by first having a good understanding of herself.

 - Model the behaviors you want to see.
 If you want to improve your child’s decision-making, talk through your own decisions as you make them.
 When your child listens to your thoughtful reasoning, he is less likely to be impulsive in making his own choices.
 Then provide appropriate opportunities to let them make their own decisions…and live with the consequences.

 - Make service a family activity.
 If you encourage your child without giving of yourself, it might not feel sincere.

 - Let your child negotiate.
 If your child makes a request, discuss it.
 Don’t give a simple no. Explain your reasoning and let your child make a counter-proposal.
 Help your child learn to negotiate in a respectful, thoughtful way.